ImpressiveTaste/MakerFaire-LX34070A-Demo-2025/README.md

 3. For the gauge demos, use **Change View** to cycle through the different widgets.
 4. In `MotorLogger.py`, set the desired speed, scaling factor and sample interval then press **START**.
 Use **STOP** to end the capture early, plot the results or save them to file.
 5. `InductiveSensorDemo.py` and `InductiveSensorDemoTk.py` display sine and cosine signals along with the calculated angle.
 Both offer basic trigger options.
 6. `main.c` shows how the MCU collects ADC samples, normalizes them and exposes variables to X2Cscope.
+It also demonstrates generating A/B/Z pulses, turning the resolver into an incremental encoder.
 ## How the Pieces Fit Together

 The firmware periodically samples the resolver signals and computes the position using `atan2f`.
 These variables are exposed through X2Cscope so the Python GUIs can read them.
 The GUIs rely on a small wrapper class that hides the difference between real hardware and demo mode.
 Each demo updates its widgets every few milliseconds using `QTimer` or Tkinter's `after` callbacks.
 The logger additionally configures scope channels to capture all variables at a fixed rate and writes the scaled values to memory before optionally saving them.